betaflight/betaflight.com/docs/wiki/guides/current/FAQ.md

 From Joshua Bardwell

 yaw_iterm_reset_degrees determines the number of degrees above which the Iterm will reset to zero and stay there. the units are degrees per second rotation and they go from 25 to 1000.
 The issue here is that, on extreme acro moves like flips and rolls, the I term can accrue error, and then at the end of the move, the I term trying to unwind that error can result in rebound or overshoot, instead of sharply stopping the move.
 This parameter causes the I term to zero out when the rotational rate goes over a certain value.
 The idea is that, in a flip or roll, you don't care about correcting for persistent bias on that axis.
-You just want to flip or roll close to the targetted angular rate.
+You just want to flip or roll close to the targeted angular rate.

 ## How does Super Expo work ?